Greenstand/treetracker-decisions/0016-internal-like-system.md

 ## Considered Options

-* Option #1 - Intern Like system, to save likes on trees/entities directly
+* Option #1 - Internal Like system, to save likes on trees/entities directly
-* Option #2 - Your suggestions are welcome
+* Option #2 – Internal Like system linked with Keycloak user authentication system

 ## Decision Outcome

 <!-- Chosen option: "{option 1}", because {justification. e.g., only option, which meets k.o. criterion decision driver | which resolves force {force} | … | comes out best (see below)}. -->

-To be decided.
+Option #2 because this way we can authenticate users and link them to their likes which resolves the bad UX issue of option #1.
+It also resolves the potential risk of cheating.

 ### Positive Consequences <!-- optional -->